farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 Characters are defined by descriptive traits called `details`.
 Each character usually has between 2-5 of them to highlight who they are, and what is important about them.
 Those details aren’t just information to give the character color, but should be the aspects of the character that we pay attention to in the story.
 They are also used as a guide to know the different narrative liberties that a character has in the fiction.

-When creating a new character, write down their:
+When creating a new character, write on your character sheet their:

 - `Concept`: an elevator-pitch version of who the character is.
 - `Appearance`: what the character looks like, what they wear, etc.